 If your income – without adding in your sponsor’s income- is below federal poverty guidelines, you may be able to get MA.

-Note: Sponsor income IS NOT COUNTED for pregnant women or children.
+Note: Sponsor income IS NOT COUNTED for pregnant people or children.
+This includes the 12-month post-partum period for pregnant people.

 Note: Sponsor income and assets are counted in MA but not in MNCare.
 Because of this, you could have too much income to get MA, but not enough to get MNCare.
 To help with this problem, the state created a “safety net” program.
 Under the program, you should be able to get either MA or MNCare, depending on your projected income.
 See Safety Net Program below in the MNCare section.